 3.5 out of 5

 Amazon's Kindle Vella platform is a new reading experience that offers bite-sized stories for busy people on the go or those with short attention spans.
 Of course, it's not for everybody, but it's an interesting idea that aims to compete with podcasts and mobile gaming for our precious and dwindling attention spans.

-While it's not yet available on Android, it's certainly only a matter of time before it comes to our preferred platform.
-So if you're someone who prefers experiencing your entertainment in shorter bursts, or if you just don't have the time to sit down to read a more lengthy tome, then you just might enjoy Kindle Vella.
+If you're someone who prefers experiencing your entertainment in shorter bursts, or if you just don't have the time to sit down to read a more lengthy tome, then you just might enjoy Kindle Vella.

 Bottom line: Amazon Kindle Vella is a convenient way to enjoy serialized content while at home or on the go.
 It delivers bite-sized books for the busiest of bodies.

 This article was originally published in July 2021.

 It was updated in February 2022 with the following changes.

 - Updated notes about Android and Fire OS availability.